24f2005749/24f2005749/README.md

 # 💫 About Me:
-🌱 I’m currently learning Nextjs<br>💬 Ask me about Web-Development<br>⚡ Fun fact There is no God
+🌱 I’m currently learning Nextjs<br>💬 Ask me about Web-Development and philosophy<br>

 ## 🌐 Socials: